LawrenceHunt/CV/README.md

 ## <a name="awards"> Awards </a>

 ### Graphite Pencil, D&AD New Blood 2015 (International Creative Industry Awards)
+Nationwide were looking for ways to become more relevant to the digital generation.
-For this concept to gamify saving between groups of friends.
+I won an award for this idea to gamify saving for a house between groups of friends.
+At Makers Academy I then pitched the idea to my classmates and we developed it as a proof of concept!
 Click the image to watch my animated video.